News

 A platform to shine

 Sports gave him confidence and a platform to shine.
 His first love was football and he played to a semi-professional standard.
-He had joined the Civil Service and began to play football for his Civil Service team.
+He took the opportunity to join the Civil Service at entry level and began to play football for his Civil Service team.
 He volunteered at the annual Civil Service Games and also helped to make up the sprint relay team for his department.
 The positive experience at the Civil Service Games ignited his love for athletics and he joined Kent AC - of which he is still a member - and started training.
 The following year he came 3rd in the 100m and in subsequent years won the 100m and the long jump.

 Kent AC were keen for most athletes to learn more than one event, and he continued training under the guidance of coaches Larry Garnham and Ken Pike, taking the time and determination to master the sprint hurdles and the long jump despite his smaller physique.